vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

 }
 ```

-For our analysis we want to collect data as:
+For our analysis we want to transform the data as:

 * Name of the station, as `name`
 * Distance from centre of London, as `distance`